 We saw a few other reminders of Irene as we pedaled our way along the Ausable River, including re-laid pavement where road sections were totally washed out.
 Amazingly, a year later the rivers and lakes in the region are at record lows.
 A great vantage point to see the power of the Ausable River is at the bridge over Ausable Chasm—a natural feature that is privately owned and a bit of a tourist attraction these days.
 It includes a campground, welcome center, gift shop, rafting, and a network of trails that descend down into the sandstone gorge.
 We opted out of the $16/per person admission fee (necessary to access any trails) and enjoyed the free view from the bridge.

 A net descent of 1,000 ft over the course of 30 miles made this an easy day of biking; we cruised into Port Kent and boarded the ferry bound for Burlington.This ferry ride is almost 2 hours, crossing the widest section of Lake Champlain.
 As we relaxed on the deck in the sunshine we discussed how this time of year is so special.
 This area is a year-round destination, offering skiing and snowshoeing in the winter, bicycling, hiking and paddling in the summer, as well as great fishing in the spring and fall.
-You can’t go wrong.
-But this sweet “shoulder season,” sandwiched between the prime summer vacation time and the busy fall foliage season (when the leaf peepers descend en masse and hotel rooms book up) is the perfect time for a bike exploration around Lake Champlain and the Adirondacks.
+But you can’t go wrong with a late summer bicycle tour in the Adirondacks.
+This sweet “shoulder season,” sandwiched between the prime summer vacation time and the busy fall foliage season (when the leaf peepers descend en masse and hotel rooms book up) is the perfect time for a bike exploration around Lake Champlain and the Adirondacks.
 Just be sure to pack that bathing suit, book a room with a whirlpool tub, and don’t forget to train on some hills before you start to ride!

 If You Go